veraPDF/veraPDF-apps/README.md

 ## Building the Docker image

 The accompanying [`Dockerfile`](Dockerfile) can be used to build a Docker image containing the veraPDF CLI and GUI applications.
 The image is based on the official Alpine image.
-It effedoesn't build the project, instead it downloads a version of the installer.
+It doesn't build the project, instead it downloads a version of the installer.
 It also builds a slimline JRE which is used to trim the final image size.

-The version built is controlled by two arguments in the Dockerfile, `VERAPDF_VERSION` and `VERAPDF_MINOR_VERSION`.
+The version built is controlled by three arguments in the Dockerfile, `VERAPDF_VERSION`, `VERAPDF_MINOR_VERSION` and `VERAPDF_INSTALLER_FOLDER`.
 These can be used to select a specific installer at invocation time.
-The default values are `VERAPDF_VERSION=1.27` and `VERAPDF_MINOR_VERSION=2`, which builds the latest production version, e.g. `1.26.2`.
+The default values are `VERAPDF_VERSION=1.26`, `VERAPDF_MINOR_VERSION=2` and `VERAPDF_INSTALLER_FOLDER=releases`, which builds the latest production version, e.g. `1.26.2`.

 To build and run the very latest version:

     docker build -t verapdf .
     docker run -it -v "$(pwd)":/data --name verapdf verapdf a.pdf

-To build a specific version, e.g. `1.26.3`:
+To build a specific version, e.g. `1.22.3`:

     docker build --build-arg VERAPDF_VERSION=1.22 --build-arg VERAPDF_MINOR_VERSION=3 -t verapdf .

+To build a specific development version argument `VERAPDF_INSTALLER_FOLDER` should be set to `develop`.